 Ben Wa Balls are a sex toy and are used to get turned on.
-A Jade Egg works more holistically than that and has the ability to help heal sexually-related issues on many different levels.
+Whilst a yoni egg can be used to get turned on as well, they also work more holistically than that and have the ability to help heal sexually-related issues on many different levels.

 Extremely well!
 After the Jade Egg practice, belly-dancing is the next best practice for pelvic health and awakening our sensuality.
 So the two combined are an extremely powerful combination.
 And belly-dancing with your Jade Egg (once you’ve had a bit of practice) is highly recommended!
 I’ve seen total belly dance beginners (myself included) instantly “get” moves that would normally take a lot of practice to perfect simply because wearing the egg connects them back to their pelvic area – amazing!

 Hoop-dancing or “hooping” also goes magnificently well with a Jade Egg practice!

 I’m a yogi!
 Does this practice go well with yoga?

 The Jade Egg practice goes amazingly well with either yoga or meditation as the life-force energy activated in the root and sacral chakras by the use of the Jade Egg can then be directed up through the other chakras, thereby balancing and transforming all aspects of our life, including our spiritual expansion.

 Obviously the eggs are very easy to use in a restorative or yin yoga class as the gentle movements will still strengthen the vaginal muscles without causing any strain.
 But they can also be used in dynamic yoga practices as well – and are particularly useful for training Mula Bandha.
 Mula Bandha is the Sanskrit term for a yogic energy lock or seal, applied to the lower pelvis by contracting the muscles of the perineum.
 It is one of three Bandhas, which prevents vital life force from leaking out during intense yogic practice and facilitating its movement up the spinal column to the crown of the head.

 Is there an upper or lower age limit for using a Jade Egg?